Budgeting For Success: Managing HOA Dues Increases

 Raising HOA Dues the Right Way

 For starters, understand that even the most well-run condo and community associations often find raising dues necessary to keep the organization running smoothly.
-And understand that residents may resist paying more in association fees.
+And understand that residents can resist paying more in association fees.

 Communicate regularly with residents about the association's financial situation.
 Keeping them informed is important to helping them understand how much things cost.